Module WS 2024/2025

 • Petri-net foundations of process analysis

-• Process mining algorithms
+• Process mining algorithms, including process discovery and conformance-checking algorithms

 • Process mining tools and applications